cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 See [Try The Running Application](#try-the-running-application) for examples of consuming the routes using `curl`.

 The database is **credential-protected**.
-With Secretless, we will be able to use a value of `DB_URL` of the form:  `postgresql://x@localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`.
+With the Secretless Broker, we will be able to use a value of `DB_URL` of the form:  `postgresql://x@localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`.
 The application will not require knowledge of credentials to connect to the database.

 ## Steps for the admin user